poseidon-framework/poseidon-schema/README.md

 - V 1.0.0: Creation of the package
 ```

+The structure with `- V X.X.X:` at the beginning of each line is not mandatory, but should be followed for reasons of interoperability.

 ### The `.ssf` file

-The `.ssf` file stores sequencing source data, so metainformation about the raw sequencing data behind the genotypes in a Poseidon package.
+The `.ssf` file is another tab-separated text file with a header line.
+It stores sequencing source data, so metainformation about the raw sequencing data behind the genotypes in a Poseidon package.
 The primary entities in this table are sequencing entities, typically corresponding to DNA libraries or even multiple runs/lanes of the same library.

-- It is a tab-separated table, much like the `.janno` file, but following a different schema, specified here: [ssf_columns.tsv](https://github.com/poseidon-framework/poseidon-schema/blob/master/ssf_columns.tsv)
-- All columns of this schema are optional.
+- The pre-defined columns are specified here: [ssf_columns.tsv](https://github.com/poseidon-framework/poseidon-schema/blob/master/ssf_columns.tsv)
+- All columns of this schema are optional, so a `.ssf` can have all of these core variables, only a subset of them, or even none.
+It should have a `poseidon_IDs` column, though, to link the sequencing entities to the Poseidon package.
 - The link to the individuals listed in the `.janno`-file (and therefore to the entire Poseidon package) is made through a many-to-many foreign-key relationship between the .janno column `Poseidon_ID` and the .ssf column `poseidon_IDs`.
 That means each entry in the .janno file can be linked to many rows in the .ssf file and vice versa.
+- As in the `.janno` file arbitrary columns not defined here can be added as long as their column names do not clash with the defined ones.
+- The order of columns and rows is irrelevant.
+- If information is unknown or a variable does not apply for a certain sample, then the respective cell(s) can be filled with the NULL value `n/a` or simply an empty string.
+- Multiple pre-defined columns of the `.ssf` file are list columns that hold multiple values (either strings or numerics) separated by `;`.
+- The decimal separator for all floating point numbers is `.`.